 Local Service Overview

+Shareholder Disputes matters in Brantford often benefit from earlier guidance when oppression remedy and unfair-prejudice claims may affect the next practical step.
 Our office provides litigation support to both majority and minority shareholders, with attention to the practical business consequences of the conflict as well as the available legal remedies.
+Representation for majority and minority shareholders dealing with internal corporate conflict, buyouts, and governance disputes.

 - Alleged breach of fiduciary duty